How To Pass a Background Check: Follow These 4 Easy Steps

 The candidate can offer character references and evidence of changed behavior to help offset criminal reports.11

-How To Pass A Fingerprint Background Check
+How To Pass a Fingerprint Background Check

 A fingerprint background check is more rigorous than the name-based method used for level 1 background checks.
 An individual must submit fingerprints for analysis.
 The fingerprints are compared against state and federal criminal records.
 Naturally, a fingerprint background check provides a much more comprehensive view of an individual’s criminal history.
 While this may not be a concern for some individuals, many others may experience significant distress during this process.